network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 A message broker enables real time data exchange among different Data Mesh domains.
 A schema registry ensure that the producer and consumer can learn from each other the schema and version for each message outband.
 Confluent [Apache Kafka] message broker supports custom data serialization.
 Since April 2020, Confluent extended their [Schema Registry] to be pluggable.
 Supporting besides AVRO (JSON and binary) also JSON and Protobuf natively.
 Described in [SR Blog Post], [SR Protobuf Provider Plugin], [Protobuf Serializer/Derializer], [Protobuf Serde for Kafka Streams] and [Protobuf Connect Converter].

-With [draft-ietf-netconf-udp-notif] and [draft-ietf-netconf-https-notif] two proposed standards at the NETCONF working group which supports configured YANG push subscriptions are in progress. [draft-ietf-netconf-https-notif] supports YANG push notification messages according to [RFC8639] and application/yang-data+json and application/yang-data+xml [Media Types] for encoding. [draft-ietf-netconf-https-notif], driven by Unyte, supports YANG push notification messages according to [RFC8641] and application/yang-data+json, application/yang-data+xml and application/yang-data+cbor for encoding.
+With [draft-ietf-netconf-udp-notif] and [draft-ietf-netconf-https-notif] two proposed standards at the NETCONF working group which supports configured YANG push subscriptions are in progress. [draft-ietf-netconf-https-notif] supports YANG push notification messages according to [RFC8639] and application/yang-data+json and application/yang-data+xml [Media Types] for encoding. [draft-ietf-netconf-https-notif], supports YANG push notification messages according to [RFC8641] and application/yang-data+json, application/yang-data+xml and application/yang-data+cbor for encoding.

-The YANG push notification message described in [RFC8641] contains a subscription id for each message as meta data.
+The YANG push notification message described in [RFC8641] contains a subscription id for each message as metadata.
 Referencing the subscribed XPath, a subsection of a YANG module.
 The YANG subscription id is being defined when a new XPath is subscribed to.
-Without this meta data, the YANG push receiver (YANG push data-collection) is unable to determine which YANG module matches the JSON/XML/CBOR encoded message today.
+Without this metadata, the YANG push receiver (YANG push data-collection) is unable to determine which YANG module matches the JSON/XML/CBOR encoded message today.

 With [draft-ietf-netmod-yang-versioning-reqs] YANG versioning requirements have been defined and with [draft-ietf-netmod-yang-module-versioning] a YANG versioning handling has been proposed.
-This needs to be carried on to YANG push into the notification header [YANG XPath and version notification header] and also into the YANG push subscription [RFC8641].
+This needs to be carried on to YANG push into the notification header [draft-tgraf-netconf-yang-notifications-versioning] and also into the YANG push subscription [RFC8641].

 An [Apache Kafka] topic supports multiple subjects.
 Each subject maps to a dedicated schema id in the schema registry [Schema Registry Overview].
 A YANG push receiver IPv4/6 address and L4 port maps 1:1 to an Apache Kafka topic.

-In this document we describe how Confluent's [Apache Kafka] data serialization and [Schema Registry], the native Confluent Kafka producer and consumer, the time series data base ingestion and the [pmacct] pmtelemetryd YANG push receiver needs to be extended to enable automated data onboarding.
+In this document we describe how Confluent's [Apache Kafka] data serialization and [Schema Registry], the native Confluent Kafka producer and consumer, the time series data base ingestion and the [pmacct] pmtelemetryd YANG push receiver needs to be extended to enable automated data onboarding while preserving the data semantic along the chain.

 ![alt text](draft-daisy-kafka-yang-integration-01-1.png "Overview")

+## Aim

+With the establishment of a bounded context (standardized interface) between operational metrics and analytical application, we meet the following project goals

+* New YANG push metrics are visible in the time series database within minutes without manual intervention
+* New analytics components, regardless which network or analytics vendor provides if, can be integrated seamlessly
+* Enabling a digital twin for a closed loop operated network

 ## Status of this memo